-- All claims of retaliation are investigated and appropriate action taken. - During the 2013-14 school year the district has received no formal complaints related to retaliation against an adult to a student.
-There was one formal complaint related to retaliation against a student by another student, but this incident was found to unsubstantiated. - The Issaquah School District policy 3207 Prohibition Against Harassment Intimidation and Bullying.
+- All claims of retaliation are investigated and appropriate action taken. - During the 2014-15 school year the District has received one formal complaint related to retaliation by an adult toward a student.
+This complaint was not substantiated by an outside investigator.
+There was one formal complaint related to retaliation by students toward another student.
+The incident was substantiated and corrective measures were undertaken, and the matter was resolved. - The Issaquah School District Policy 3207 Prohibition Against Harassment Intimidation and Bullying.
 Section E Non-Retaliation. - All staff and students are informed of and trained on this policy annually and the policy is referenced in all student handbooks.